grafana/grafana/docs/sources/datasources/cloudmonitoring.md

 # Using Google Cloud Monitoring in Grafana

-> Officially released in Grafana v6.0.0

-> Before Grafana v7.1 this data source was named Google Stackdriver.

 Grafana ships with built-in support for Google Cloud Monitoring.
 Just add it as a data source and you are ready to build dashboards for your Google Cloud Monitoring metrics.

+> **Note** Google Cloud Monitoring is supported in Grafana v6.0 and later versions.
+Before Grafana v7.1, it was referred to as Google Stackdriver.

 ## Adding the data source